Equal Pay In NZ

 National Library of New Zealand

-The Apprenticeship Act 1923 was introduced for males followed by women in 1926 when the first female hairdressing apprenticeships were recognised.
+The Apprentices Act 1923 (also known as Apprenticeship Act) was introduced for males followed by women in 1926 when the first female hairdressing apprenticeships were recognised.
 Voluntary local committees set standards - wages, hours and conditions, and period of apprenticeship which usually lasted three to five years, and included some training at technical schools (polytechnics) such as electrical engineering and the motor industry.

 1938: The verso of the Labour flyer also includes apprenticeships on its list